raspberrypilearning/sensing-space/lesson-5/worksheet.md

 2. Look at the graph of the CSV data produced.
 Are there any changes to the forces experienced by the Sense HAT?

-3. Imagine you were in a large container in space and it was being spun around on the end of a steel cable.
+3. Imagine you were in a large container in space, and the container was being spun around on the end of a steel cable.
 What would it feel like, with regard to the forces you'd experience?